Shamslux/DataEngineering/Data_Engineering_Course_XPE/Data Engineering Course XPE.md

 - It could be WHO performed the event, WHERE the event occurred, WHEN the event occurred, and so on.

-- In the example of a retail company, it can analyze WHO was the top-selling salesperson, WHERE most sales occurred (which branch, for example), and WHEN it had the highest number of sales (e.g., in which quarter).
+- In the example of a retail company, it can analyze WHO was the top-selling salesperson, WHERE most sales occurred (in which store, for example), and WHEN it had the highest number of sales (e.g., in which quarter).

 - In the example of a police department, WHO could be a previously registered criminal who is committing thefts again, WHERE could be a region with a higher number of crimes, and WHEN could be which months showed higher crime rates.